rmflight/blogPosts/opendata.md

 Now, there are a couple of companies that are working to mine the literature.
 XCompany has PhDs read the literature and add to a database, while YCompany uses machine learning methods to populate their database.
 Both companies I would imagine pay for access to the various publisher full-texts, and subsequently offer their software to others at a price.

 However, is this the way scientific research should work?
 Should it cost an individual money to be granted text-mining rights to research that is available to any one else to read?
-What if text-mining rights became available to
+What if instead of our current situation, anyone could read **or** text-mine the literature, and build tools and services upon it.